GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

     --location=global
 ```

-If the output says `Listed 0 items.`, this means that the project is not unattended.
+If the output says `Listed 0 items.`, this means that the project is actively used or the project is not older than 30 days.
+This makes sense if you picked an existing project that you actively use.
 Let's try a different project next.

 ### In another project

 To check for recommendations in a different project, pick a different project and re-paste the above commands (the commands update when you choose different projects):

-*Hint: this should be an existing project, don't create a new project*
+*Hint: This should be an existing project, don't create a new project*

 <walkthrough-project-setup></walkthrough-project-setup>

 What if you wanted to find all projects with a recommendation in a Folder, or even an Organization?

-Click **Next** to see how.
+To find all projects with recommendations in folders or organizations, click **Next**

 ## Find projects with recommendations in a Folder or even an Organization

-You can find all Projects in a given Folder or an Organization, and then iteratively call the Recommender API to identify Unattended projects.
+You can find all projects in a given Folder or an Organization, and then iteratively call the Recommender API to identify unattended projects.

-### Identify the Folder/Organization ID you'd like to scan
+### Specify the Folder or Organization ID you'd like to scan

-To start, set the session variable `parent_id` to the numeric ID of a Folder or an Organization that you want to scan.
+Set the session variable `parent_id` to the numeric ID of a Folder or an Organization that you want to scan.
 Paste the following command into your Cloud Shell and replace with the Folder or Organization ID as needed.

 The command should look something like `export parent_id=1234567890`

-*Hint: you can find the required Folder/Org ID with the <walkthrough-spotlight-pointer spotlightId="purview-switcher">Project Picker</walkthrough-spotlight-pointer> in your Cloud Console.*
+*Hint: You can find the required Folder or Org ID with the <walkthrough-spotlight-pointer spotlightId="purview-switcher">Project Picker</walkthrough-spotlight-pointer> in your Cloud Console.*

 ```sh
 export parent_id=<FOLDER/ORG_ID>
 ```

-### Find unattended projects in the selected Folder/Organization
+### Find unattended projects in the specified Folder or Organization

-With the session variable set to your Folder/Organization ID, the script below will:
+With the session variable set to your Folder or Organization ID, the script below will:
-- find projects under the Folder/Organization ID you specified
+- Find projects under the Folder or Organization ID you specified
-- iteratively check for unattended project recommendations in each project
+- Iteratively check for unattended project recommendations in each project

 Copy this script, paste it in your Cloud Shell and hit Enter: